deniskropp/DirectFB/gfxdrivers/unichrome/Readme.txt

 Special features
 ----------------

-* The primary surface can have an alpha channel and show through to the video layer.
-To enable this, set the DFB_CLE266_UNDERLAY environment variable to 1.
+* The video overlay layer can be placed beneath the primary layer, which can have an alpha channel.

+  To enable this, set the level of the overlay to -1 (using SetLevel) and enable the DLOP_ALPHACHANNEL option on the primary.
+Then use either ARGB or AiRGB as the primary pixel format (see also 'known bugs and quirks' below).

 * The FIELD_PARITY option is supported for the video overlay but this requires that the DirectFB version of the viafb framebuffer driver